turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 * Add an event handler to all of the checkboxes that when the box is checked, adds the `yellow` class to the parent `tr`.
 * Add an event handler that adds the `red` class to a `td` element when it's clicked on.
 * Modify the event handler above to remove the `red` class when it is clicked a second time.
-* **Bonus**: Add a new `div` to the page, every time a checkbox is checked, add that president's name to the `div`.
-* **Bonus 2**: Remove that president's name when the box is unchecked.

-## Exercise, Part Six
+## Form Challenge

-Let's take a look at [this simple form](http://output.jsbin.com/jezomug/1).
-Right now, it doesn't work.
-I'm going to need your help to wire this up.
+Let's clone down [this simple form](https://github.com/turingschool-examples/jquery-form-challenge).
+Right now, it doesn't work and needs to be wired up.

-1. First, how could I select all `input`s?
+1. First, how could we select all `input`s?
-2. How could I use jQuery to fill in the value for the `.link-title`?
+2. How could we use jQuery to fill in the value for the `.link-title`?
-3. How could I use jQuery to fill in the value for the `.link-url`?
+3. How could we use jQuery to fill in the value for the `.link-url`?
-4. How could I click the submit button from my console?
+4. How could we click the submit button from our console?

 Let's hop out of the console and actually edit the JS now.

-5. Capture the `on submit` event for the submit button?
+5. Capture the `click` event for the submit button
-6. On submit, let's get the value of the inputs?
+6. On submit, let's get the value of the inputs
 7. Now let's append those values under `My Links`